elastic/search-ui/packages/react-search-ui/README.md

 What you're effectively doing here is two things:

-1. Converting the semantics of an App Search Search API request into the semantics of your particular Search API.
+1. Converting the current [Request State](#requeststate) and [Query Config](#queryconfig) into the search semantics of your particular Search API.
-2. Converting the response from your particular Search API into the semantics of an App Search Search API response.
+2. Converting the response from your particular Search API into [Response State](#responsestate).

-Why the App Search API Response format?
-Well, it just so happened to be the easiest format for us to work with when building this library.
-It could change to some sort of neutral format in the future.

-For the first part, check out the `click` and `search` methods below, which provide some more details on what the App Search API request format looks like.

-For the second part, see the [App Search API response example](#appsearchresponse) below.
-You basically need to convert your data to this format and wrap it in a `ResultList` object, which is specified below.

 <a id="connectorconfig"></a>

 #### Configuration

 Each Connector will need to be instantiated with its own set of properties.
-The only properties that Connectors should have in common is an `additionalOptions` parameter.
+The only properties that Connectors need to have in common is an `additionalOptions` parameter.

 | option              | type             | required? | source                                                                                                                                                                        |
 | ------------------- | ---------------- | --------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |